rpellerin/rpellerin.github.io/content/running-and-pronation.md

 These days I'm looking into buying a new pair of shoes.
 Apparently, Asics' Gel-Kayano model is a popular one among pronated runners, supposedly their top pair of shoes.
 I'll update this article with some feedback about them if I end up buying them...

-Finally, here are videoson how to properly run:
+Finally, here are videos on how to properly run:

 <iframe width="700" height="394" src="https://www.youtube-nocookie.com/embed/7L-OC7zOn_Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>